 K2 was first surveyed by British explorers in 1856 and was given the name “K2” because it was the second peak in the Karakoram Range to be measured.
 It is also known as Mount Godwin-Austen, named after a British surveyor who worked extensively in the region.

-The first successful ascent of K2 was made in 1954 by an Italian expedition led by Ardito Desio.
+The first successful ascent of the peak was made in 1954 by an Italian expedition led by Ardito Desio.
 Since then, several expeditions have attempted to climb the mountain, with varying degrees of success.
 Despite its reputation as a challenging climb, thousands of mountaineers from around the world attempt to climb K2 every year.

 K2’s steep slopes, unpredictable weather conditions, and high altitude make it a formidable challenge.
 Climbers face treacherous terrain, including ice falls and crevasses, which can be extremely dangerous.
 The unpredictable weather patterns and sudden changes in temperature add to the risk.
 K2’s steepness and harsh conditions make it a much more difficult climb than Mount Everest, the highest mountain in the world.